 With calibration and its room correction feature turned on, the Sonos Arc full setup has an excellent stereo frequency response.
 Using the suggested bass and treble adjustments, this soundbar has a very neutral sound profile that's suitable for listening to lots of different audio content.
 It can reproduce a warm, thumpy bass without overwhelming vocals and lead instruments.

 This soundbar setup's stereo soundstage is great.
 It sounds wider than the standalone Sonos Arc by itself, although the focus isn’t as good.
 Nevertheless, it’s still fairly good and objects come from an accurate location rather than a diffused location.
+For a 5.1 setup with an even better soundstage performance, check out the Bose Soundbar 700 with Speakers + Bass Module.

 The Sonos Arc has good stereo dynamics performance.
 While it can get quite loud for large rooms or parties, it struggles to perform well at max volume, especially in the bass range, so there are noticeable thumping and compression artifacts.